Datalink in Europe: What Are The Rules?

 0Shares

-CPDLC in Europe can be bamboozling – multiple chunks of airspace, all in close proximity to each other, all with varying levels of operating capability when it comes to datalink.
+Datalink in Europe can be bamboozling – multiple chunks of airspace, all in close proximity to each other, all with varying levels of operating capability when it comes to CPDLC.
 Plus there’s a Logon List to consider.
 And a Datalink Mandate.
-And different considerations depending on what kind of CPDLC you’ve got onboard…
+And different considerations depending on what kind of datalink you’ve got onboard…

 So here’s a simple guide on how it all works, and what the rules are.

 Yes.
-The European Datalink mandate is for CPDLC equipage for flights above FL285 throughout Europe.
-Equipage – not necessarily for logon!
-More on that later…
+The European Datalink Mandate is for ATN datalink equipage for flights above FL285 throughout Europe.
+(Equipage – not necessarily for logon!
+More on that later…)

 The Logon List

-Ultimately, if you get your aircraft added to the Logon List, that means you’ll be able to use CPDLC in these areas and will probably get better directs and faster climbs.
-However, if your avionics are not eligible to be on the Logon List, ATC will NOT restrict you to the flight levels below FL285.
+If you get your aircraft added to the Logon List, that means you’ll be able to use CPDLC in these areas and will probably get better directs and faster climbs.
+However, if your avionics are not eligible to be on the Logon List, ATC will not currently restrict you to the flight levels below FL285.

 For more info, including details of how to get your aircraft registered on the Logon List, check Eurocontrol’s dedicated page here.